stormfireuttam/Major-Project/Lane Detection/Readme.md

 * Convert to grayscale
 * Find chessboard corners with OpenCV's `findChessboardCorners()` function, assuming a 9x6 board

-After the above steps were executed for all calibration images, I used OpenCV's `calibrateCamera()` function to calculate the distortion matrices.
-Using the distortion matrices, I undistort images using OpenCV's `undistort()` function.
+After the above steps were executed for all calibration images, we used OpenCV's `calibrateCamera()` function to calculate the distortion matrices.
+Using the distortion matrices, we undistort images using OpenCV's `undistort()` function.

 To illustrate, here is the comparison between the distorted and undistorted image via camera calibration: